 Shiitake Egg Skillet

-A simple, savory skillet of sliced shiitake mushrooms sautéed with garlic and thyme, topped with softly scrambled eggs and a sprinkle of Parmesan, served with a slice of whole grain bread.
+A simple, savory skillet of golden-seared shiitake mushrooms and hearty chickpeas sautéed with garlic and thyme, folded into softly scrambled eggs with a sprinkle of Parmesan and fresh parsley.

 Ingredients